evernotegitofficial/evernote-cloud-sdk-windows/Getting_Started.md

 Getting Started with the Evernote Cloud SDK for Windows
 ---

-This document covers getting set up with the Cloud SDK, some quick examples, and some discussion of the primary classes.
+This document covers getting set up with the Cloud SDK for Windows, some quick examples, and some discussion of the primary classes.

 ### Hello World!